murraycutforth/Scottish-Winter-Coding/readme.md

 This repo contains a Python script which can scrape weather forecast data from MWIS, to be stored in a pandas dataframe.

-Currently configured to extract: How wet, How cold at 900, and how windy (for the three main highland areas).
+Currently configured to extract:

+ 1. How wet?
+ 2. How cold at 900m?
+ 3. How windy?

+From each of the the three main highland regions.

 ## Crontab